LiamG53/proxyfn/README.md

 naze#1250 (964100409910231100)

 ## Expose his developer
-Not the real naze, even though the real naze is also an idiot this one is impersonating naze.
+Not the real naze, the real naze is super smart guy this one is impersonating naze.